 Store coconut oil in a cool, dark place.
 Like other saturated fats, it is solid when at room temperature and liquefies when heated.

-The most promising job for coconut oil that all could agree on is replacing trans fats and other over-consumed commercial vegetable oils in packaged and processed products.
+Perhaps the most promising role for coconut oil is as a replacement for existing trans fats in packaged and processed products.